Amateur Photographer verdict

 Samsung Galaxy S24 Value for Money

-For a flagship smartphone, $799/£799 is a pretty good price, and it’s good to see that you don’t have to compromise on the quality of the onboard camera purely because you want a smaller device – it has exactly the same as the larger S24+.
+For a flagship smartphone, $700 / £600 is a pretty good price, and it’s an advantage that there is no compromise to the quality of the camera due to its smaller size – it has exactly the same as the larger S24+.
 Having this choice available is great news for those who want to save money (and pocket space).

 It feels like even better value for money when you compare it against the S24 Ultra.
 By opting for the S24 over the S24 Ultra then you’ll save around $500 / £450, which is not to be sniffed at.
 You lose some key features – but mostly the extraneous ones which probably don’t add too much to the overall experience.